-In accordance with 36 CFR part 800 (regulations implementing Section 106 of the National Historic Preservation Act [NHPA] of 1966 [54 United States Code {U.S.C.} 300101 et seq.], as amended); Executive Order 13175, Consultation and Coordination with Indian Tribal Governments; and regulations implementing NEPA (40 CFR part 1500 et seq.), consultation with Indian Tribes has been ongoing throughout the development of this EIS.
-The Navy solicited comments from the listed Indian Tribes by letter, phone, and e-mail, and has received both written and oral responses.
-The Navy invited the listed Indian Tribes to be present at meetings with cooperating agencies and hosted separate meetings with these Indian Tribes regarding the proposal.
-The Navy will continue to consult with Indian Tribes on a Government-to-Government basis, including but not limited to consultation under NHPA Section 106.
+In accordance with 36 CFR part 800 (regulations implementing Section 106 of the National Historic Preservation Act [NHPA] of 1966 [54 United States Code {U.S.C.} 300101 et seq.], as amended); Executive Order 13175, Consultation and Coordination with Indian Tribal Governments; and regulations implementing NEPA (40 CFR part 1500 et seq), consultation with Native American Tribes has been ongoing throughout the development of this EIS.
+The Navy solicited comments from the above listed Tribes above by letter, phone, and e-mail, and has received both written and oral responses.
+The Navy invited the listed Tribes to be present at meetings with cooperating agencies and hosted separate meetings with these Tribes regarding the proposal.
+The Navy will continue to consult with tribes on a Government-to-Government basis, including but not limited to consultation under NHPA Section 106.